ahmadnazir/ahmadnazir.github.io/blog/posts/2017-07-11-focusing-on-what-matters/post.md

 ## Curse of knowing

-Breaking down problems into smaller **what** problems seems to be a natural way to solving the overall problem.
-It seems like this is how we can work together efficiently, and it seems that this is how we should be working on an individual level as well.
-However, it is not always that easy to keep focusing on the *what* instead of the *how*.
+Breaking down problems into smaller **what** problems seems to be a natural way to solve the overall problem.
+It seems that this is how we can work together efficiently, and it seems that this is how we should be working on an individual level as well.
+However, as an individual, it is not always that easy to keep focusing on the *what* instead of the *how*.
 Imagine that the task is "show a list of items in a table", I tend to start thinking about "do I know of a library that would let me do it in *react*.. or *elm* ..".
 Immediately, I focus on the the *how* whereas I should be thinking of the *what* i.e. What is the type of data that the table contains, what is the use case etc. This is the **curse of knowing** i.e. just because I have experience in a few tools, I start thinking of the implementation.
 Whenever something like this happens, the brain shifts from the **what domain** to the **how domain** and this comes at a cost.
 If the brain stays in the *how domain* for too long, the cost becomes significant.

 ## but then how do I actually *do* something?